UAComputerScience/markturn-tjs186/Report.md

 ```

-# Tools for Developement
+# Tools for development

 ### _Bash aliases and functions_
 Bash aliases and functions are a form of command automation.
 Command automation is possible with the use of certain Command line interfaces(commonly refered to as "shells") and is used to automate the use of commands.
 There are a large number of CLIs but bash is (probably) the most common.
 Common approaches to command automation is the use of Configuration files, Aliases, Environment variables and Shell functions.
 When using command automation, it is important to follow common(best) practices.
 The command automation must also be repeatable and reduce the cognitive load.
-For example, It is incredibly useful to create a bash alias for a series of commands used repeatedly(without the need to change them every time) during developement activities.
+For example, It is incredibly useful to create a bash alias for a series of commands used repeatedly(without the need to change them every time) during development activities.
 Bash aliasing is not useful for one-time uses and will end up costing more time than it is saving in that case.

 ##### Bash Aliases
 Bash Aliases are a user created command in the bash shell that can rename a command or perform a series of commands.
 Useful for personalization and also to save time when entering long commands or a series of commands repeatedly.